 If you already have a BCP, then then it must be filled with myriad procedures for various events.
 But do you need to test everything?
 And how often do you need to do that?
 The answer to that depends on your organization’s unique risks, which should be previously identified in a business impact analysis.

-Below, you’ll find tests that our experts recommend for most organizations that are concerned about their both basic and advanced BC needs.
-Tailor there suggestions to fit your business needs.
+Below, you’ll find business continuity tests that our experts recommend for most organizations that are concerned about their both basic and advanced BC needs.
+Tailor their suggestions to fit your business needs.